How to evaluate your organisation’s level of DEI maturity

 “It’s moving beyond that one-dimensional effort, like increasing the diversity of your recruitment pipeline, and viewing the micro level — like individual relational aspects, subjective experiences, and your leadership.
 It becomes embedded throughout your organisation’s different functions and goals.
 It spirals out beyond your organisation too, and the biases embedded within the societal context in which you’re operating.
 It means you’re constantly pushing back against these forces with the work you’re doing.”

-DEI maturity typically exists on a spectrum, but can be broken down into a few stages and milestones.
+DEI maturity typically exists on a spectrum, but can be broken down into 5 stages and milestones based on the DEI Maturity Model.

 At this stage, organisations should focus on a few key considerations: